apache/solr-operator/docs/solr-cloud/scaling.md

 For now Replicas are not scaled up and down themselves, they are just moved to utilize new Solr pods or vacate soon-to-be-deleted Solr pods.

+Note: Scaling actions with replica movements are a executed via [Cluster Operation Locks](cluster-operations.md), please refer to the documentation for more information about how these operations are executed.

 ### Solr Pod Scale-Down

 When the desired number of Solr Pods that should be run `SolrCloud.Spec.Replicas` is decreased,